cornwallisna/cw_website/index.md

 To keep on the latest, add the [CNA Calendar](/calendar.html) to your Google/Apple calendars!

 #  Open Positions

+* **Treasurer:** Our Treasurer would like to retire from this position so we are asking for someone to step forward and volunteer to serve.
+* The current Treasurer is willing to stay on to help transition/ and on board a new Treasurer.
+Again please consider volunteering.

-* Website Team & Website content support.
-Volunteers are needed for these key positions.
+* **Website Team & Website content support.** Volunteers are needed for these key positions.
 Contact us at [cornwallisna@gmail.com](cornwallisna@gmail.com) for details.

-*  Note: we welcome news worthy articles from all members.
-Please feel free to write up an article and submit to the website content team.
+* **Note: we welcome news worthy articles from all members.
+Please feel free to write up an article and submit to the website content team.**

 # Join the club!